pandas-dev/pandas-msgpack/docs/source/install.rst

 Pip
 ---

-To install the latest version of pandas-msgpack: from the
+To install the latest version of pandas-msgpack:

 .. code-block:: shell